philipmjohnson/flutter_mock_firebase_auth/README.md

 # flutter_mock_firebase_auth

+> [!WARNING]
+> This example app does not yet correctly implement the intended behavior of logging in a test user to a Flutter app and having the app display the correct post-login page.
+More details below.

-This app illustrates how to implement an integration test based on:
+This app is intended to illustrate how to implement an integration test based on:
 * [riverpod](https://pub.dev/packages/flutter_riverpod) (to enable overriding of FirebaseAuth and AuthRepository instances with mocks during testing).
 * [firebase_ui_auth](https://pub.dev/packages/firebase_ui_auth) (to implement the signin and profile screens)
 * [firebase_auth_mocks](https://pub.dev/packages/firebase_auth_mocks) (to mock the FirebaseAuth and AuthRepository instances).